Introduction

 Increase One’s Sense of Direction

+If you take the proper steps to achieve the desired outcome, then visualization can help to increase your sense of direction.
 While visualization is a good tool for picturing and manifesting what you are trying to achieve, the practice alone is not enough to make any significant changes in your life.

 The act of visualization, paired with the actionable steps to move you toward the end goal, will result in a general understanding of what you should be doing at any given moment, thus resulting in a better sense of direction.